This is Why A Quality Grinder is Essential

 4. Money saver.
 Because a grinder catches every particle of the bud you’re grinding, you’ll have the ability to consume it all.
 There’s less of a chance of spilling the weed since it has to be closed in order to work, and over time, this will lead to an extra bowl here and there saving a tad of money along the way.

 5. Doubles as cannabis carrier.
 Most grinders can easily fit in your hand, making them perfect for toting your bud around in your bag.
+But if you're worried about ganja's easily identifiable odor, discover: Scent-Concealing Luxury Handbags Making Way to Fashion Industry.

 What Makes A Great Grinder?